postmanlabs/labs-docs/src/pages/docs/getting-started/navigating-postman.md

 > For signed-out users, search results only include public resources.

-If you don't find what you are looking for in the list of results, select __Search all workspaces, collections, APIs and teams__ and you can find all the results in one page.
+If you don't find what you are looking for in the list of results, select __Search all workspaces, collections, APIs and teams__ to see all the results in one page.

 <img alt="Search all" src ="https://assets.postman.com/postman-docs/search-all-workspaces-collections-and-teams-v9.5.jpg"/>